uschpc/USC-BackendAI-Testing-Docs/mpi-and-multinode.md

 ### Two environment fixes for this container image

-The container image keeps its C runtime and system headers in places the spack toolchain does not search by default:
+The container image keeps its C runtime and system headers in places the Spack toolchain does not search by default:

 ```bash
 export LIBRARY_PATH=/usr/lib/x86_64-linux-gnu:$LIBRARY_PATH    # crt1.o, needed for any linking